-- MANUAL and AUTO modes of operation are required to perform the following tests.
-For a complete explanation of these modes, see Chapter 3. - It will be necessary to remove the front door and side panels from the unit to perform the following tests.
+MANUAL and AUTO modes of operation are required to perform the following tests.
+For a complete explanation of these modes, see Chapter 3.

+Also, it will be necessary to remove the front door and side panels from the unit to perform the following tests.

-Electrical voltages in this system may include 208-230 or 460, 120 and 24 volts AC.
+Electrical voltages in this system may include 120 and 24 volts AC.
 Power must be removed prior to performing wire removal or other test procedures that can result in electrical shock.